engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ### Logs

 Logs are a collection of information serialized as human readable text providing insight into the happenings of our software.
 Our developers print output when events happen or certain code procedures are called.
 Logs are typically either written to a file, or collected from `stdout` and `stderr`.
 Across distributed products we face challenges when aggregating logging information.
 We need tools to centralize logs across all machines or instances.
-Logs serialized only to our customers machine proves useless to us when investigating errors.
+Logs serialized solely to our customers machine proves useless to us when investigating errors.

 We design logging schemas (or data models) to correlate metadata and context to our message output.
 An open source schema, called *OpenTelemetry*, has found favour across a broad spectrum of technical fields.
 For interoperability, OpenTelemetry logs in a standardized parsable format, typically json.
 A common meta field is the severity level of log entries, which indicates the gravity of the stored information.
 The *OpenTelemetry* data model defines the following events, ordered in ascending severity.

 Level | Meaning
 ----- | -------
 TRACE | A fine-grained debugging event.
-Typically disabled in default configurations.
+Typically <!-- vale alex.Ablist = NO -->disabled<!-- vale alex.Ablist = YES --> in default configurations.
 DEBUG | A debugging event.
 INFO  | An informational event.
 Indicates that an event happened.
 WARN  | A warning event.
-Not an error but is likely more important than an informational event.
+Not an error but more important than an informational event.
 ERROR | An error event.
 Something went wrong.
 FATAL | A fatal error such as application or system crash.